Quick Laundry Tips:

-- Sort your laundry first.
+- Sort your clothing.
 Separate whites and light colours from dark and bright colours.

 - Check the labels.
 It is surprising how many items have special washing or drying instructions.

 - Check and empty pockets.
-There is nothing worse then a forgotten tissue in a pocket that is now in pieces all over your laundry.
+There is nothing worse than a forgotten tissue in a pocket getting all over your laundry.

 - Check for stains and ensure you pre-treat properly.
 Once a stained item hits the dryer, the stain will be set and will be next to impossible to remove.

-- Select the right temperature and cycle type for your load.
+- Select the right temperature and cycle for your load.

 - Shake items out before you put them in the dryer.
 This saves drying time and reduces wrinkles.

 - Remove clothes promptly from dryer once dry.

 Laundry 101 – A Complete “How To” Guide on Laundry